Ahsan689/Memories-app/README.md

  ## Authentication
  Authentication with Email using JWT and OAuth Google login,

+ ## Pagination and Search
+ Implemented MERN pagination, title & tags search, and client-side routing to a post details page.

  ## Live
 The Live version of this app is available [here](https://memories-app-pink.vercel.app)